 If you enjoy being surrounded by baseball, these seasonal positions may be for you.
 All positions require strong interpersonal communication skills and a willingness to assist fans in a polite, friendly manner.
 Every employee is expected to have a basic knowledge of Oriole Park at Camden Yards and be able to locate areas within the ballpark.
 Some positions require standing for long periods of time and exposure to all types of weather.
 Applicants must be able to work long hours, including days, nights, weekends, and holidays.
 Candidates must have some experience working with people in a customer-service capacity.

 Out-going and fan-friendly individuals are needed to become members of our Event Staff.
 Our Event Staff members greet fans entering the ballpark, assist fans in scanning tickets for entry to the park, provide directional information to fans regarding seating, concessions, emergencies, and maintain an up-beat, family atmosphere so that all fans can enjoy the game.
-The rate of pay is $8.00 per hour.
-Applicants must be available for the majority of home games for the Orioles 2013 schedule.
+Applicants must be available for the majority of home games for the Orioles 2016 schedule.

 Our Event Staff have the following qualifications:

 The representatives provide the highest level of customer service to Orioles fans via incoming calls to our main phone queue.
 Our representatives are able to sell group tickets and season ticket plans.
 In addition, they are able to answer fan questions related to general team policies.
 Each representative is responsible for keeping fans aware of various ticket opportunities that become available.
 A strong work ethic and desire to grow business is necessary to become successful in this opportunity.
 A portion of this opportunity will involve making out-bound sales calls.
 You must enjoy speaking on the phone and the challenge of problem solving.
-A flexible schedule is required, as well as working evenings and weekends during our 2013 season.
-The rate of pay is $8.00 per hour.
+A flexible schedule is required, as well as working evenings and weekends during our 2016 season.

 Our Representatives have the following qualifications: